 The theory and measurement of changes in the levels of prices, employment, national income and other aggregates.
 Topics addressed include money and the banking system, international economics, unemployment and inflation, and government stabilization policy.
 Prerequisite: ECON 1311

-ECON-2301 Statistics for Management and Economics
+ECON-2301 Statistics for Business and Economics

 Applications of statistical techniques to business and economics.
-Decision making based on sampling theory, parametric tests of significance, simple and multiple regression and correlation, and time series analysis.
+Sampling, tests of hypotheses, regression and other statistical techniques and their implementation using modern statistical software.
 (Also listed as BAT 2301.)(Offered every semester).